Cardinals QB Murray questionable for Rams game

 Arizona Cardinals quarterback Kyler Murray was added to the team's injury report on Friday and is listed as questionable for the Sunday game against the Los Angeles Rams due to a hamstring injury.
 It wasn't clear when Murray sustained the injury.
 Cardinals coach Kliff Kingsbury spoke to reporters before the injury report was released and said it appeared that everybody on the 53-man roster was available to play.

-Defensive end Jonathan Bullard (foot) was the only Arizona player listed as limited in practice Friday.
+Defensive end Jonathan Bullard (foot) was the only other Arizona player listed as questionable.
+He was a full practice participant on Friday after being limited the previous two days.
 The Cardinals (3-7-1) have lost their past four games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)